The Psychology of Mockery

 This is one reason mockery so often appears as a reflex.
 It is a defense.
 If you laugh at the emotion, you do not have to feel it.
 If you ridicule it, you do not have to acknowledge its meaning.

-Mockery as a Defense Against One’s Own Insecurity
+Mockery as a Defense Against Insecurity

 Projection can also be at work.
 Sometimes the mocker has felt similar pain before.
 He knows exactly what the emotion is, but he cannot bear remembering it.
 He protects himself by attacking the person who reminds him.
 The message is not really about the other person.
-The message is, I refuse to be that.
+The message is: I refuse to be that.

 Group Dynamics and the Reward of Belonging